inBeat/inbeat-website/content/top-influencers/tiktok/guitar/canada/_index.md

 ---
-title: Top 10 Guitar TikTok Influencers In Canada In 2023
+title: Top 10 Guitar TikTok Influencers In Canada In 2024
 description: >-
-  Find top guitar TikTok influencers in Canada in 2023.
-Most popular hashtags: #guitar #fyp #musician #music.
+  Find top guitar TikTok influencers in Canada in 2024.
+Most popular hashtags: #guitar #fyp #music #musician.
 platform: TikTok
 hits: 95
-text_top: Identify the top-rated TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: Our search engine has 95 TikTok influencers like this in Canada for you to pitch.
+text_bottom: inBeat holds 95 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "dylanhennessy"
     fullname: >-